declanshanaghy/rizz-power-up/apps/frontend/public/logos/README.md

 - 16x16, 32x32, 48x48 (favicons)
 - 72x72, 96x96, 120x120, 128x128, 144x144, 152x152, 180x180, 192x192 (app icons)
 - 384x384, 512x512 (large app icons)

+---

+*Crafted with conscious code & single-origin coffee* ☕✨

+## 📚 Documentation

+For complete project documentation, please see the [Table of Contents](../../../../TOC.md) which provides links to all documentation files in this project.